bkrrulez/phase_zero/docs/db_schema.md

-# Database Schema for TimeTool
+# Database Schema for Phase0

-This document outlines the database schema for the TimeTool application.
+This document outlines the database schema for the Phase0 application.

 ---